|

 Cyber-cast News Service.
 Entitled "Patsy Cline Music Deemed `Dangerous' to

-Women," the article reported the latest findings of social science: "A top
+Women," the article reported the latest

 researcher says a new study strongly suggests the music of country singer Patsy Cline